Skip to content

 Because Waterson integrates the closing mechanism inside the hinge body, template size directly impacts performance.
 Larger hinges provide more bearing surface and better stress distribution across the frame and door edge.

-What Size Door Closer Do I Need for a Standard Interior Door?
+What Door Hinge Size Do I Need for a Standard Interior Door?

 For a typical interior door — 6'8" high, 1-3/8" thick, moderate weight — a 4" template usually works.